VictorOscilowicz/Final-Project-for-Semester-2/README.md

 -  This function has all of the same logic as contains upper.
 -  Change the variable names and values so that you are looking for numerical characters.
 -  The range of lowercase numbers is 48 to 57 inclusively.

+#### contains special
+-  This function should declare a variable, hasSpecial and initialize it to false;
+-  Declare an array special = [33,64,35,36,37,94,38,42]
+-  Loop through the special list, throwing and returning the correct values.

+## passwordGUI
+This file glues all of the code together and makes the terminal cycle through its options.
+Much of it as already made for you.
+We will learn how this process works next year.

+-  Inside of the question you should write some conditional statements which assigns the boolean false to passesAllChecks if each contains function is not true.

+-  You must critically think about how to write the conditional statements so it checks all conditions and will not skip any.